 Carol is inspired by her African and Jamaican culture, fashion, music, nature, art and what it means to be a black woman in this world.

-"As a designer I am driven to create jewellery that is accessible, modern and always effortlessly chic.
-The collections are designed to bring a little bit of statement to your everyday life - simple enough to be worn at any time.
-The jewellery seeks to celebrate and embrace individuality.
-Every design has a contemporary offering with a vibe of culture to love"
+"As a designer I create jewellery that is accessible and modern.
+The collections are designed to bring a bit of a statement to your everyday life, to celebrate and embrace individuality.
+Hand-crafted fine and bespoke jewellery inspired by bold culture and design".

 WHATS THE IDEA?